daikiminaki/daikiminaki/README.md

-Hi, I’m @daikiminaki
+Hi, I’m @daikiminaki <br>
-I’m passionate about Economics, Energy, and Opportunity Inequality.
+I’m passionate about Economics, Energy, and Opportunity Inequality.<br>
 Love to understand the world through Data.

-I’m currently learning Deep Learning specifically about CNNs.
+I’m currently learning Deep Learning specifically about CNNs.<br>
 I’m looking to collaborate on projects solving problem I am interested in with people who challenge my understanding of the world!

 How to reach me: https://www.linkedin.com/in/daiki-minaki/